nodejs/build/ONBOARDING.md

 ### Communication

-* GitHub Isssues is used to manage tasks within the Build WG
+* GitHub Isssues are used to manage tasks within the Build WG
 * Try and use PRs to land changes, keep open for at least a day, and get at least one approval from another WG member.
 * Try and land PRs with the same commit metadata you'd use in